hbk-ronak/DataScience/_posts/2019-03-15-Intro-toJulia-p2.md

 *"If it quacks like a duck, it's a duck."*

-fancy word for saying the Julia, unlike C++ will work on any input data type till it makes senses.
+Fancy word for saying that Julia, unlike C++ will work on any input data type till it makes sense.

 ```julia